Verdify

 Retainer rhythm

-A live workflow needs a review loop.
+A live workflow needs a learning loop.

 The exact cadence depends on risk and volume, but the operating model is intentionally concrete.